BryanDollery/ai-agents/specifications/specification.md

   - `tools/`: Tool integration classes and decorators.
 - `test/`: Contains unit tests for the library.
 - `specifications/`: Contains the specification files for project (always read this file first).

+# Origins

+This project is a fork of axar-ai.
+It will not be merged back beause that project is abandoned.
+But, I like it so I'm going to try to maintain it.

+# Immdeitate Tasks

+1. [ ] Remove zod-schema-to-json dependency by finding a different way to convert the zod schema to json schema
+2. [ ] Upgrade ai-sdk and related libs (provider, openai, and anthropic), and zod
+3. [ ] Upgrade other libs